billingd/raddenest/README.md

 # raddenest

+## This fork

+This repository is forked from gschintgen/raddenest.
+The original code is in the maxima language.
+I am translating it to lisp for use within maxima - see raddenest-lisp.md.

+## Original
 A Maxima package for denesting radical expressions

 Most of the code in this Maxima package is a rather direct port of Sympy's